syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Context-Menu.md

 {% endhighlight %}

 N> In agenda view, only the appointment menu items shows up in the context menu options.
-For default menu items, the id must be defined the same as mentioned in the above code example – as we have processed the menus based on this id within our source.
+For default menu items, the Id must be defined the same as mentioned in the above code example – as we have processed the menus based on this Id within our source.

 ## Custom Menu Options